akasarto/aspnet-mvc5-starter-template/docs/source/troubleshooting.rst

 ``Could not load file or assembly 'xxx' or one of its dependencies.
 The located assembly's manifest definition does not match the assembly reference.
 (Exception from HRESULT: 0x80131040)``

-That is usually caused by assembly bindings that were not properly updated in the **web.config** file under ``configuration/runtime/assemblyBinding`` node:
+That is usually caused by assembly bindings that were not properly updated, along with the packages, in your **web.config** file, under the ``configuration/runtime/assemblyBinding`` node:

   .. image:: /_static/assembly_bindings.png

   |

-You can fix this by comparing the nuget package version installed with the one that the assembly is being redirected to, but the easiest way is to go through the following steps:
+You can manually fix that by comparing the package versions with the ones being redirected to or let **Visual Studio** handle it for you by doing the following steps:

 * Completely delete the ``assemblyBinding`` node from the **web.config** file.